kevinsikora/tagDivPostsViewsColumnSortingWordPressPlugin/sikora-tagdiv-post-views-sorter.md

 - When the plugin is deleted, it should be completely removed from the WordPress installation.

 ### WordPress plugin metadata:
-- Name: Sikora TagDiv Posts Views Sorter (Customization - Admin)
+- Name: Sikora TagDiv Post Views Sorter (Admin)
 - Version: 1.0.0
-- Author: Sikora Collective.
-That name should link to https://sikoracollective.com/.
-Do not include a Visit plugin site link.
+- Author: <a href="https://SikoraCollective.com/">Sikora Collective</a>
 - Description: Makes the TagDiv Newspaper theme's "Views" column on the WordPress admin Posts page sortable.